jpodwys/superagent-cache/README.md

   if(r && r.ok && r.body && r.body.user) ? r.body.user : null;
 }

-//response will now be replaced with r.body.urer or null
+//response will now be replaced with r.body.user or null
 //and only r.body.user will be cached rather than the entire superagent response superagent
   .get(uri)